Mount Victoria, Wellington

 - Departure time:

+Join us for a day of volunteering on Mount Victoria and help us grow a Forest in the Heart of Wellington!
 This project involves volunteers from schools, communities and corporations in the planting of 65,000 native trees in the central Wellington Town Belt on Mount Victoria, bringing the total number of trees planted by Wellington Rotary to 100,000.
 This project will create a substantial new habitat for native birds which are increasingly venturing beyond the protective fence of Zealandia.

 Join this project